HerobrineGamesYT/QuirkBattles/README.md

   OFA Damage Calculation: 10 + (10*Power)

   For example, if a player does a Shoot Style attack at 30%, and the game decides they should get hurt, the player will take 13 damage.
-  If the player decided to attack at 100%, then the player will be GURANTEED to take 20 damage, which could be devastating depending on how the fight is going- but it could be worth sacrificing your HP for a full-power attack in some situations.
+  Suppose the player decided to attack at 100%.
+In that case, the player will be GUARANTEED to take 20 damage, which could be devastating depending on how the fight is going- but it could be worth sacrificing your HP for a full-power attack in some situations.

   Note: The self-damage still goes under the damage reduction calculation from the player's defense.